 According to the Florida Department of Highway Safety and Motor Vehicles, there are over 17.5 million licensed drivers in the state.
 While some of them drive for a living, others acquire their license so they can carry out necessary travel that can’t be done on foot.

 If your Florida driver’s license has been suspended, it can complicate your life and that of your family.
 You may rely on your driving privileges to get you to work or school, attend medical appointments, and run essential errands, all of which can make it impossible to abide by the suspension.

-If you have been charged with driving in and around Tampa while your license is suspended, Sulte Law Firm can help.
+If you have been charged with driving in and around Tampa while your license is suspended, a lawyer for suspended license at Sulte Law Firm can help.
 Attorney Ryan Sulte has years of experience defending criminal law and traffic cases and understands the challenges you face without a valid driver’s license.
 He will provide you with assertive and experienced defense representation so that you stand an ideal chance of putting the charges behind you.

 Penalties for Driving While Your License is Suspended